-Early in the novel, there is an implication that innocence and womanhood cannot exist simultaneously.
+Early in the novel, there's an implication that innocence and womanhood can't exist simultaneously.
 However, as the narrative unfolds, the protagonist manages to do just that.
 The loss of innocence has as much to do with the destruction of dreams as with loss of virginity.
-Interestingly, the loss of innocence inevitably leads to the development of the capacity for deception—creating an interiority and externality in the character that was not present before.
+Interestingly, the loss of innocence inevitably leads to the development of the capacity for deception—creating an interiority and externality in the character that wasn't present before.
 Innocence can also be regained—to some extent—through true love, which can restore a person’s youth.

-The crucial scene of the bee and the pear tree can be read Biblically, with Janie’s backyard as the Garden of Eden and Janie as Eve.
+The crucial scene of the bee and the pear tree can be read biblically, with Janie’s backyard as the Garden of Eden and Janie as Eve.